tthinh188/BreakingBricks/README.md

   * This week will consist of the end-of-semester "Super" quiz.
   * You will present your projects in 5 minute time slots.

+>__NOTE: EVEN THOUGH THE ENTIRETY OF THE PROJECT WILL BE GIVEN IN WEEK 10, WE STRONGLY DISCOURAGE TEAMS FROM GOING AHEAD.
+IF YOU AND YOUR PARTNER CHOOSE TO WORK AHEAD, PLEASE WORK TOGETHER, ANY CODE WHICH WAS NOT WORKED ON JOINTLY WILL NOT RECEIVE PARTICIPATION CREDIT.__

 ### Grading Overview
 * 100 points | Week 10 Milestones (graded on Week 11)
 * 100 points | Week 11 Milestones (graded on Week 12)